ianstormtaylor/slate/docs/Introduction.md

 - [中文](https://doodlewind.github.io/slate-doc-cn/)

-If you've written a translation, feel free to pull request it here!
+If you're maintaining a translation, feel free to pull request it here!

 <br/>